WTCN-computational-anatomy-group/distributed-computing/README.md

 ### Run

 The main function is `distribute`.
 Its syntax, is quite straightforward: it takes the option structure, a function name or handle, and the list of arguments to pass to the function.
 Arguments that should be sliced (i.e., iterated over), should be preceded by `'iter'`.
 Arguments that should be sliced *and* are both inputs and outputs (in particular, structure arrays) should be preceded by `'inplace'`.
+The option structure is returned because some functionalities (RAM usage estimation) need this structure to be updated.

 ```
-FORMAT [out1, ...] = distribute(opt, func, ('iter'/'inplace'), arg1, ...)
+FORMAT [opt, out1, ...] = distribute(opt, func, ('iter'/'inplace'), arg1, ...)

 opt  - Option structure.
 See 'help distribute_default'.
 func - Matlab function to apply (string or function handle)